-Free radicals
+Free Radicals

-February 3, 2025
+Published 3rd February 2025

 Free radicals are highly reactive molecules with unpaired electrons, created during normal metabolic processes and through environmental factors like pollution, smoking, and UV radiation.
-These molecules can cause damage to cells and DNA, leading to a condition called oxidative stress, which is linked to ageing and chronic diseases like cancer and heart disease.
+These molecules can cause damage to cells and DNA, leading to a condition called oxidative stress, which is linked to aging and chronic diseases like cancer and heart disease.

 What Are Free Radicals?